 It is important that academia and scholars become aware both of the risks of falling into the networks of predatory journals and, in addition, academics should be capable of properly identifying these journals, without presupposing that their inclusion in a prestigious database is a sort of quality hallmark that guarantees the integrity of their authorship, and both their peer-review and their editing processes (Severin and Low 2019; Cortegiani et al. 2020).

-One form of avoiding the proliferation of predatory journals based on the gold open-access model, which favours quantity over quality, would be to promote a platinum/diamond open-access model, in which neither the authors nor the readers pay for access to the articles and the costs of the publication process are met by associations or institutions (e.g. Universities, professional associations, …).
+One form of avoiding the proliferation of predatory journals based on the gold open-access model, which can favour quantity over quality, would be to promote a platinum/diamond open-access model, in which neither the authors nor the readers pay for access to the articles and the costs of the publication process are met by associations or institutions (e.g. Universities, professional associations, …).
 A platinum/diamond open-access model might be close to an ideal academic publishing model—according to the terminology of Siler (2020)—since it prioritizes professional rather than market logics and then eliminates the drive to publish as many articles as possible to maximize revenue.
 However, this solution could only work in the medium to long term.

 In the meanwhile, it is important to curtail support for predatory journals, so that authors neither seek to publish with them nor cite them, nor act as reviewers for them, nor serve on their Editorial Boards, because ‘predatory publishing is detrimental for scholars, institutions, science credibility and, potentially, [in the case of certain journals] for patient’s safety’ (Cortegiani et al. 2020) [italics added].